 You need to create an instance of the NetworkServerControl class if you are using the API.
-There are two constructor methods for this class:
+There are four constructors for this class:

-Note: Before enabling connections from other systems, ensure that you are running under security manager.
+Note: Before enabling connections from other systems, ensure that you are running under a security manager.

 NetworkServerControl()